-3. Master-Slave System for Active Endoscope 3.1.
+III.
+Master-Slave System for Active Endoscope

 Configurations of Master and Slave Arms

 A multi-DOF master arm and a multi-DOF slave arm for active endoscope are designed.
-The bar-shaped stator and the spherical rotor of multi-DOF ultrasonic motor are located in the slave arm.
+The bar-shaped stator and the spherical rotor of the multi-DOF ultrasonic motor are located in the slave arm.
 Then, the same sized spherical rotor, as one for the multi-DOF ultrasonic motor, is located in the master arm, too.
-The produced master and slave arms are shown in Figure 5.
+The produced master and slave arms are shown in Fig. 5.
 The diameters and heights of both the cylindrical master and slave arms are 15 mm and 44.5 mm, respectively.
-It is required for the medical endoscope that its diameter is 15 mm or less in order to make the endoscope inserted into human body through trocar.
+It is required for the diameter of medical endoscope to be 15 mm or less in order to make the endoscope inserted into human body through trocar.
 The slave arm is designed to meet the requirement.

-Figure 6 (a) shows the configuration of the master arm.
+Fig. 6 (a) shows the configuration of the master arm.
 The master arm mainly consists of a position-sensing unit, spherical rotor, rotor/stator contact unit and cylindrical outer cases.
-The position-sensing unit is shown in Figure 7.
+The position-sensing unit is shown in Fig. 7.
 The unit has two potentiometers and two arch-shaped rails.
 Using the unit, angular positions of the spherical rotor around the x- and y-axis can be measured.
 The unit is located at the top of the outer case.
-The rotor/stator contact unit in detail is shown in Figure 8.
-The spherical rotor is put onto a resin ring, in which there is a magnet disk.
+The rotor/stator contact unit in detail is shown in Fig. 8.
+The spherical rotor is put onto a resin ring, in which a magnet disk is located.
 The normal load between the rotor/stator can be adjusted moving the magnet's position determined by a screw.